Peakposition1/chinook-sql-analysis/README.md

-# Chinook SQL Sales Analysis
+# Chinook Sales Analysis using Python and SQL

 ## Project Overview
-This project demonstrates beginner-friendly SQL analysis using the Chinook SQLite database.
+This project demonstrates data analysis using Python and SQL on the Chinook SQLite database.
-The goal is to practice querying real-world sales data using SQL.
+The analysis focuses on customer distribution, revenue insights, and identifying top customers.

-## Database Used
+## Objectives
-- Name: Chinook
-- Type: SQLite
-- Tool: DB Browser for SQLite

-## What This Project Covers
-- Viewing and exploring customer data
-- Counting customers by country
-- Joining multiple tables
-- Calculating total sales per customer
+- Analyze customer distribution across countries
-- Identifying top customers by revenue
+- Identify top revenue-generating customers

-## SQL Concepts Used
-- SELECT
-- WHERE
-- GROUP BY
-- ORDER BY
-- JOIN
-- COUNT
-- SUM
-- LIMIT

-## Files in This Repository
-- `chinook.db` – SQLite database file
-- `queries.sql` – SQL queries used for analysis
+- Practice SQL queries inside Python
-- `README.md` – Project explanation

-## Example Business Question
-**Who are the top 10 customers by total spending?**

-This was answered by joining the Customer and Invoice tables, grouping by customer, and summing the total invoice amounts.
+- Visualize insights using Python

-## Tools
+## Tools & Technologies
+- Python
 - SQLite
+- Pandas
+- Matplotlib
 - DB Browser for SQLite
+- JupyterLab
 - GitHub

+## Dataset
+The Chinook database is a sample SQLite database representing a digital music store.
+It includes customers, invoices, and sales data.

+Note: Row numbers shown in tables are internal SQLite indices and not business identifiers.

+## Analysis & Insights

+### Customers by Country
+- **Insight:** The United States has the highest number of customers, followed by Canada and Germany.
+- **Recommendation:** Focus marketing efforts on top-performing countries while exploring growth opportunities in countries with fewer customers.

+### Top 10 Customers by Total Spending
+- **Insight:** A small group of customers contributes a significant portion of total revenue.
+- **Recommendation:** Introduce loyalty programs or personalized promotions for high-value customers to improve retention.

+## Visualizations
+Bar charts were created using Matplotlib to clearly present:
+- Customer distribution by country
+- Top customers by total spending

+## Repository Structure
+- `chinook.db` – SQLite database file
+- `queries.sql` – SQL queries used in analysis
+- `Chinook_SQL_Analysis.ipynb` – Python notebook with SQL queries and visualizations
+- `README.md` – Project documentation

+## Key Takeaways
+- SQL and Python can be combined to analyze real-world databases.
+- Data visualization helps communicate insights effectively.
+- Business recommendations can be derived from simple analyses.

 ## Author
 Tokollo Mokomela